practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Oz/README.md

 ## Installation and usage tips

-Oz has a strong focus on teaching computer programming, and doing this with means of a GUI, or more specifically with commands in menu tree "Oz" of the **GNU Emacs** text editor.
+Oz has, or better to say had, a strong focus on teaching computer programming, and doing this with means of a GUI, or more specifically with commands in menu tree "Oz" of the **GNU Emacs** text editor.

 However, what works, here example [rainy.oz](https://github.com/mayc2/proglang/blob/master/examples/rainy.oz), without any problems in Windows (11) with Mozart version 1.4.0: